Nederfors/nederfors.github.io/README.md

 ## Export och import av rollpersoner

 Use the **Exportera** button in the filter panel to copy a short code representing the current character.
 Codes are compressed and only contain references to the built‑in database.
 The **Importera** button lets you paste such a code to recreate the character (requires that the database is loaded).
+Anteckningar följer med vid export så länge något fält är ifyllt.
 ## Användarmanual

 ### 1. Kom igång